 You can now take full advantage of DropInBlog's built-in features and launch your Webflow website to the next level! 🚀

 The DropInBlog team is dedicated to bridging the gap between professional developers and people who just want a place to express themselves.
-If there was any part of this integration process you had trouble with, or you just have some suggestions for how we could improve DropInBlog, hit us up on messenger or feel free to send an email through our support page.
+If there was any part of this integration process you had trouble with, or you just have some suggestions for how we could improve DropInBlog, hit us up on chat or feel free to send an email through our support page.